Title

 The Downstream Oil Industry Deregulation Act of 1998 aims to liberalize the downstream oil sector in the Philippines by promoting competition, encouraging new market participants, and ensuring fair pricing and supply of petroleum products while implementing safeguards against monopolistic practices.

-It applies to all persons or entities engaged in any activity of the domestic downstream oil industry, as well as persons or companies directly importing refined petroleum products for their own use.
+RA 8479 applies to all persons/entities engaged in any activity of the domestic downstream oil industry, as well as persons or companies directly importing refined petroleum products for their own use.

-The Downstream Oil Industry refers to activities involving importing, exporting, shipping, transporting, processing, refining, storing, distributing, marketing, and/or selling crude oil and petroleum products such as gasoline, diesel, LPG, kerosene, and others.
+It refers to the business of importing, exporting, re-exporting, shipping, transporting, processing, refining, storing, distributing, marketing and/or selling crude oil and petroleum products such as gasoline, diesel, LPG, kerosene, and other petroleum products.

 Analyze Cases Smarter, Faster